bdastur/notes/aws/readme.md

   it does not get replicated to the dest bucket, it's only when you delete an object that it gets deleted from the replicated bucket.

+* S3 will scale automatically to support very high request rates, automatically re-partitioning your buckets as needed.
+If you need request rates higher than 100 requests/second, you may want to review the S3 best practices guidelines in DEV guide.
+* To support higher request rates, it is best to ensure some level of random distribution of keys.
+For eg, by including a hash as a prefix to key names.

+* S3 charges:
+  You are charged for:
+  * Storage
+  * requests
+  * Storage management pricing (charged for each tag)
+  * Data transfer pricing
+  * Transfer acceleration

 ## Cloudwatch:
 * Two plans: basic and detailed